NVIDIA/spark-rapids/CONTRIBUTING.md

 mvn verify
 ```

-After a successful build the RAPIDS Accelerator jar will be in the `dist/target/` directory.
+After a successful build, the RAPIDS Accelerator jar will be in the `dist/target/` directory.
 This will build the plugin for a single version of Spark.
-By default this is Apache Spark
+By default, this is Apache Spark
 3.1.1.
 To build against other versions of Spark you use the `-Dbuildver=XXX` command line option
 to Maven.
 For instance to build Spark 3.1.1 you would use: